secretstartups/handbook/product-development-flow/index.html.md

 It's not [efficient](/handbook/values/#efficiency) for contributors to need to read every comment in an issue to understand the current state.

-* Issues description accuracy should be maintained by the DRIs throughout each phase.
+* Issue description accuracy should be maintained by the DRIs throughout each phase.
 However all collaborators can and should contribute when they see discrepancies or needed updates.

 ## Validation track